-- Master's degree in counseling or very closely related field - Minimum 3.0 graduate GPA - Minimum GRE composite score of 900 (prior to August 1, 2011; minimum of 450 verbal and 450 quantitative) or GRE composite score of 291 (on or after August 1, 2011; minimum of 150 verbal and 141 quantitative); and 3.5 analytical writing score. - Current resume - Written personal narrative describing the reasons for applying to the program, an analysis of personal strengths and weaknesses related to chosen option, career goals, and anticipated benefits from the program. - Interview with faculty.
-This interview will focus on the assessment of factors such as emotional maturity, professional related experience, readiness for the program, life experiences, attitude, compatibility with department goals, and communication/interpersonal skills. - If the prospective student's master's degree is NOT from a CACREP accredited counseling program, the student must have taken the equivalent of: - CEPD 7138 Multicultural Counseling 3 - CEPD 6140 Introduction to Counseling Practice 3 - CEPD 6131 Counseling Theories 3 - CEPD 6160 Group Counseling 3 - CEPD 7152 Research and Program Evaluation 3 - CEPD 6188 Practicum: Professional Counseling 3 Note:
+Master's degree in counseling or very closely related field - Minimum 3.0 graduate GPA - Minimum GRE composite score of 291: 150 verbal reasoning, 141 quantitative reasoning and 3.5 analytical writing. - Current resume - Written personal narrative describing the reasons for applying to the program, an analysis of personal strengths and weaknesses related to chosen option, career goals, and anticipated benefits from the program. - Interview with faculty.
+This interview will focus on the assessment of factors such as emotional maturity, professional related experience, readiness for the program, life experiences, attitude, compatibility with department goals, and communication/interpersonal skills. - If the prospective student's master's degree is NOT from a CACREP accredited counseling program, the student must have taken the equivalent of: - CEPD 7138 Multicultural Counseling 3 - CEPD 6140 Introduction to Counseling Practice 3 - CEPD 6131 Counseling Theories 3 - CEPD 6160 Group Counseling 3 - CEPD 7152 Research and Program Evaluation 3 • CEPD 6188 - Practicum: Professional Counseling 3 Note:

 Equivalency of courses must be determined and approved by the student's advisor.
 Students who are admitted without having the equivalent of the above courses are expected to complete them successfully before taking the required Ed.S. coursework.
 These prerequisite courses will not count toward meeting the requirements for the Ed.S. degree.

-Doctorate in Education Professional Counseling and Supervision, Ed.D.
+Doctorate in Education

+Higher Education Administration, Ed.D.